-Brian White begins his third season on the Rose-Hulman Institute of Technology coaching staff and his second season as offensive coordinator, also serves as the team's offensive line coach.
+White, entering his fourth year on the Rose-Hulman Institute of Technology coaching staff and his third season as offensive coordinator, also serves as the team's offensive line coach.

 White joined the Rose-Hulman coaching staff after serving assistant roles at the University of Cincinnati, the University of Notre Dame and the University of Maryland.